 I’m older now, and wiser.
 I don’t get invited on as many all-expenses paid trips, though the occasional invitation does make its way to me every so often.
 And every so often, I still accept.
 In my early twenties, I found a new benefactor to pay for so many of my trips and explorations.
 I call it my career.

 The trips aren’t much different.
 I stay in nice hotels.
 I see incredible parts of the country and the world.
 I try to look my best, work hard, be fun, have fun.
 I don’t have to have sex on these trips, but honestly, that was never really an issue for me.
 I like sex.
 In fact, I like sex more than I like some of the things I get paid to do now.

 I think a lot about the difference between courtship and prostitution.
 What is the difference, anyway?
 In a world where men own 98% of the wealth, control 98% of the world’s businesses, make up 98% of the executive, judicial, and congressional branches of government at all levels, is there a difference?
 Marriage is legal prostitution, a social necessity in a world where men own everything.
-In the context of a world dominated by men, marriage says, “You can access my body, my womb, my loyalty, and I can access your wealth, your stability, your dominance.”
+In the context of a world dominated by men, marriage says, “As a man, you can access my body, my womb, my loyalty, and I can access your wealth, your stability, your dominance.”
 It is contractual, long-term prostitution.
 I understand why so many women want it.
-Considering my comfort level with more temporary prostitutive (not a word, but it should be) endeavors, I am still trying to work out why I have an issue with it.
-All I know is that getting the government involved in my relationships feels like a step too far.
+For me, getting the government involved in my relationships feels like a step too far.
 It also feels kind of rebellious not to get married.
 I don’t want to barter with my body for power in this world.
 I want the power.
 After all, sex is just an instrument.
 I am not afraid to use it.
 But what if I don’t want to?
 Or, what if want to use it completely?